Atlantic History Glorious Revolution

 Provocative, massively researched study arguing for the overthrow of James II as the first modern revolution.
 Rehabilitates James’s political acumen, reconceives his program as one of Catholic (absolutist) modernization, connects the revolution to the emergence of a commercial society, emphasizes popular involvement, and places all in a European perspective.

-• Speck, W. A. Reluctant Revolutionaries: Englishmen and the Revolution of 1688.
+• Speck, William A. Reluctant Revolutionaries: Englishmen and the Revolution of 1688.
 Oxford and New York: Oxford University Press, 1988.

 Contribution to tercentenary of 1688–1689.
 Emphasizes James’s Catholicism as prompting a defensive revolution to protect Protestantism and the constitution.
 Suggests that, although James’s attempt to move toward absolutism was within the law, the Convention of 1689 did—intentionally or not—establish a new framework by subordinating the crown to law and Parliament.